Using Flash to Get Creative

 Tips on various methods of using flash with your camera

 Using Flash.
 This is a more tricky area for many people, even the more experienced.
 There are probably more combinations and chances of things going wrong here, than with any other type of lighting.
 It all depends on;

 I will cover all of these in detail in chapter 14, but for now let’s just cover the metering side of things.

-In the days of old when I first started in photography, I just had a fully manual SLR and fully manual flashgun with a complicated chart I needed to use to get the exposure right.
+In the days of old when I first started in photography, I had minimal kit.
+I just had a fully manual film SLR and fully manual flashgun.
+The flash came with a complicated chart that I needed to use to get the exposure right.
 I guess if anything, it taught me about the qualities and properties of light.

-Then came along flashguns with what was called a “Thyristor”.
-This was a small sensor at the front of the flashgun that would measure the amount of light bouncing back from the subject at the point of exposure and immediately cut off the flash’s power leaving a well exposed image.
+Then came along flashguns with what was called a "Thyristor".
+This was a small sensor located at the front of the flashgun.
+It would measure the amount of light bouncing back from the subject at the point of exposure and immediately cut off the flash’s power.
+Thus leaving a well exposed image.

-Nowadays, the manufacturers have moved things on nicely with their fully integrated speedlight systems that work in conjunction with, and dedicated to your SLR/DSLR.
+Nowadays, the manufacturers have moved things on nicely with their fully integrated speedlight systems.
+These now work in conjunction with, and dedicated to your SLR/DSLR.

 You are pretty much able to just set your camera up as normal with the settings you desire and simply set the flash to auto.
-It will work with the camera and “ping” just enough light to fill in the gaps using a modified version of the “Thyristor” I mentioned earlier.
+It will work with the camera and "ping" just enough light to fill in the gaps.
+It does this using a modified version of the Thyristor I mentioned earlier.

 I use the above for flower shots to decrease the shadows and enhance the colours or for pet shots to add some catchlights to their very dark eyes.

 The shot from a wedding below was taken using off-camera flash.
 I had a speedlight to the side of the couple on a stand and fired using Pocket Wizards.
 It adds just a touch of highlights around the subject and helps make them "pop".